ember-digital/dev-test/README.md

 * 🕙  ~ Offline coding exercises allow you to work at your own pace.
 This helps eliminate the performance anxiety of pairing with someone you've never met.
 This in turn - we hope - allows you to create your best work!
 We intentionally structure these to take around 1-2 hours of time and you are free to break this into as many sessions as you want.
 Please do not take longer - we ask this for your sake, not ours.

 * 🛠 ~ It allows you to use the tools, languages, and frameworks where you are the most productive (within guiderails).
-Much of being an engineer on a semi-remote team is about being self-motivated, being able to solve problems in an effective way using exploration and an inquisitive mind to solve problems This will usually entail periods of cyclic work/edit/review/test, followed by peer review and then ultimately merging your work.
+Much of being an engineer on a semi-remote team is about being self-motivated, being able to solve problems in an effective way using exploration and an inquisitive mind.
+This will usually entail periods of cyclic work/edit/review/test, followed by peer review and then ultimately merging your work.
 Offline exercises follow a similar pattern and are a great way to emulate this.

 ## Instructions